vuckovic-lab/energy_densities/README.md

 # Citation

-If you use this code in your research or for other purposes, please cite this repository or the following publication:
+If you use this code in your research or for other purposes, please cite this repository [Zenodo](https://doi.org/10.5281/zenodo.17390041) and the following publication:

 **Real-space machine learning of correlation density functionals**
-[E. Polak, H. Zhao, S. Vuckovic, "Real-space machine learning of correlation density functionals", ChemRxiv (2024)](https://doi.org/10.26434/chemrxiv-2024-zk6hp-v4) *(submitted to Nature Communications)*.
+[E. Polak, H. Zhao, S. Vuckovic, "Real-space machine learning of correlation density functionals", ChemRxiv (2025)](https://doi.org/10.26434/chemrxiv-2024-zk6hp-v4) *(submitted to Nature Communications)*.

 ## License